 Our half-way point was my mother-in-law’s house.
 There were a few things she wanted Rob to do and I needed some rest.
 She was kind enough to feed us before we hit the trail again.
 We took a slightly different way back and averaged 11.75 miles/hour for the first five miles, then slowed to 10.15 miles/hour for the remaining 3.5 miles.

 I stopped at a bench about half-way back to our car.
 Rob and I were just chatting.
 I mentioned to him that my body was buzzing like crazy.
 “My body feels like what I imagine a vibrating bed would feel like,” I told him.
 Not just my legs, but an all-over buzz.

-My MS lesions have always been located in my cervical spine and sensory changes are one of my more common symptoms.
+My MS lesions have always been located in my cervical spine, and sensory changes are one of my more common symptoms.
 There have been times that after walking a distance, I haven’t been able to feel my feet or legs at all.
-Totally numb, but tingling like jumping beans or bubbles were under my skin.
+Not totally numb, but tingling like jumping beans or bubbles were under my skin.

 Physical exertion is not the only time I feel this “jumping bean” sensation.
 Sometimes when I haven’t slept enough and am awakened much too early in the morning, my body feels all jiggling, tingling, and bubbly, particularly under the skin of my thighs and torso.
 My cat is often the culprit of these early morning awakenings.